sushantkus041/sushantkus041/README.md

 ## 👨‍💻 About Me

-I am a passionate Full Stack Web Developer and AI/ML Developer
+I am a Full Stack Web Developer and an AI/ML Developer,
-with a strong interest in modern web technologies and intelligent systems.
+focused on building scalable web applications and intelligent systems.

-🌐 **See all about me:**
+🌐 **See all about me:**  <a href="https://shrikant.dev" target="_blank">Shrikant.dev</a>
-Explore my portfolio at **https://shrikant.dev**

 ###
 <h1>
 Languages and tools</h1>